Everything we do flows through the Paul Robeson Institute for Positive Self-Development.

 Educational, emotional, and personal support for young Black males and their families — from elementary through high school, one Saturday at a time.

-In the fall of 1989, Concerned Black Men of Massachusetts, Inc. (CBMM), under the leadership of its Standing Committee on Education, initiated the Paul Robeson Institute for Positive Self-Development (PRI) to provide a vehicle of educational, emotional and personal support to young Black males and their families.
+In the fall of 1989, The Concerned Black Men of Massachusetts, Inc. (CBMM), under the leadership auspices of its Standing Committee on Education, initiated The Paul Robeson Institute for Positive Self-Development (PRI).
+PRI was founded to provide a vehicle of educational, emotional and personal support to young Black males and their families.

 Predicated on the grounds that Black children and their families are at acute risk in today's society, the Institute was formed to provide a range of early intervention and self-awareness options for elementary through high school age youth and their families.